-With the syllabus references provided (e.g. for the teaching ideas), you should be able to make linkages very quickly.
-However, do not use the syllabus references to identify teaching ideas that apply to your course: You may find that there are many teaching ideas that you can adapt in unforeseen ways.
+With the curriculum topics suggested (e.g. for the teaching ideas), you should be able to make linkages very quickly.
+You may find that there are many teaching ideas that you can adapt in unforeseen ways too.

-Figure 11.
+Figure 14.
 Some TLMs in the TLM room.